Growl1234/libxs/documentation/samples/libxs_converse.md

-For `-K hier`, `CONVERSE_HIER_MINCOUNT` sets the minimum known-unit count and `CONVERSE_HIER_CLOCK_ORDER` sets byte/state context order from 1 through 6 (default 2). `CONVERSE_HIER_STATE_DECAY` sets fixed recurrent-state decay from zero up to, but not including, one.
+For `-K hier`, `CONVERSE_HIER_MINCOUNT` sets the minimum known-unit count and `CONVERSE_HIER_CLOCK_ORDER` sets byte/state context order from 1 through 6 (default 2). `CONVERSE_HIER_STATE_DECAY` sets fixed recurrent-state decay from zero up to, but not including, one. `CONVERSE_HIER_TOP_STRIDE` controls how often PPM top-1/top-3 is evaluated (default 40; use 1 for every byte).

 An optional `converse.predict` fixture of `context|expected-next` lines adds a curated check to `-E`.
 The predictor profiles for `-K predict|embed|rerank` are